🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 • Step 1: Measure the current space.
 Note tub length, width, ceiling height and door widths leading to the bathroom.

-• Step 2: Think about mobility today—and tomorrow.
+• Step 2: Think about mobility today — and tomorrow.
 Do they use a cane, walker or wheelchair?
-Do they get tired easily?
+Do they tire easily?

 • Step 3: Clarify budget expectations.
-Decide whether you want to explore DIY delivery, turnkey installation, or both.
+Decide whether you want DIY delivery, turnkey installation, or both options explored.

 • Step 4: Talk to your doctor.
 Ask if warm water and hydrotherapy may be appropriate and if any settings should be avoided.

-To make this easier, you can also use the free Walk-In Tub Planner to organize measurements and questions before you talk with any company.
+To make this easier, use the free Walk-In Tub Planner to organize measurements and questions before you speak with any company.

 Small bathrooms and compact senior bathtubs

-Small walk in tub for elderly in compact bathroom
+Small walk in tub for elderly — compact front-entry design for tight bathrooms

 Things to consider in a small bathroom